younes-dro/custom-connect-button-block-for-discord/readme.txt

 Yes.
 The block includes a Play/Stop toggle that renders the live frontend output instantly inside the editor.

 == Screenshots ==
-1. Initial block status - buttons + text
+1. Animated demo showcasing all block features in action.
-2. Enable live preview for non-connected user
+2. Enable live preview for non-connected user.
-3. Live preview for connected user to Discord
+3. Live preview for connected user to Discord.
-4. The button text placeholder settings
+4. The button text placeholder settings.
-5. The color settings for buttons: front color and background color
+5. The color settings for buttons: front color and background color.
+6. Initial block status - buttons + text.

 == Changelog ==